NightlyScientist/hotspotLandscapes/readme.md

 The commands used in the above-referenced article are contained in [workarea/simulation_commands.txt](./workarea/simulation_commands.txt).
 There are two sets of commands; the first corresponds to a parameter scan in the low intensity regime, while the second set of commands corresponds to the intermediate to high intensity regime.

 Source code used to generate article figures are contained in the [figures/](./figures/) directory.
 Analysis is performed by providing a list of directories (input variable) containing the simluation data from [generate_parameter_space_search.py](./src/processing/generate_parameter_space_search.py).
-If all data are saved in, for example, [workarea/experiments/](./workarea/experiments/), the figure scripts will automatically scan and collect all simulation data and proceed with the analysis.
+If all data are saved in, for example, workarea/experiments/, the figure scripts will automatically scan and collect all simulation data and proceed with the analysis.

 Figures 3A and 7A in the article use data generated from the first set of commands in [workarea/simulation_commands.txt](./workarea/simulation_commands.txt), while figures 3B, 7B, 6C, 6D, and 9 use both sets of data generation commands.
 Data for figures 4, 6A, 6B, and 8 are selected from both sets using the parameter values shown in the main text.

-Additinally, individual simlalations can be executed using main.jl; a list of command-line options can be displayed using
+Additinally, individual simulations can be executed using main.jl; a list of command-line options can be displayed using

 > julia src/base/main.jl --help